gekmihesg/ansible-openwrt/README.md

 Writing custom modules for this framework isn't to hard.
 The modules are wrapped into a wrapper script, that provides some common functions for parameter parsing, json handling, response generation, and some more.
 All modules must match `openwrt_<module_name>.sh`.
 If module\_name is not one of Ansibles core modules, there must also be a `<module_name>.py`.
 This does not have to have any functionality (it may have some for non OpenWRT systems) and can contain the documentation.

+Make sure to install the `requirements.txt` packages in your virtual environment and, with the venv activated, run:

+    $ molecule test

+before commiting and submitting your PR.

+Writing tests for your new module is also highly recommended.